sfgz/sfgz-basics/README.md

 # sfgz-basics
 ## Description
-Basic Extensions with design and re-used functions.
-Contains 6 Extension-files.
-Runs the User-Administration with import from Intranet-Sek II API and Downloads.
+Basic Extensions contains 6 Extension-files including design.

-Basics to feed a Nexcloud with userdata. sfgz_udb is the main Extension.
+Basics to feed a Nexcloud with userdata. sfgz_udb is the main Extension, it imports Userdata from Intranet-Sek II API.

 Required by upcoming extensions as sfgz_kurs or sfgz_lsbacker